MCebreros/UnityStateMachine/README.md

 # UnityStateMachine

 Simple C# state machine that accepts enums as states and transition triggers.
-Configurable through a fluent interface.
+Allowed triggers as well as entry, exit and update methods per state are configurable through a fluent interface.

 Usage example: